-Songwriting, Top-line, Production, Vocal production Analisa is a signed writer and producer for Ron Moss' music publishing and management company, Honua Music.
-Honua has written for the likes of Justin Bieber, Demi Lovato, Fast and Furious etc. Analisa's song, "Who Knew," is featured in the Tyga music video, "Dope," ft.
+Songwriting, Top-line, Production, Vocal production Analisa is a writer and producer for Vanacore Music, and producers Fontaine Ivory and Shockface.
+Analisa's song, "Who Knew," is featured in the Tyga music video, "Dope," ft.
 Rick Ross.

-Analisa Corral is a signed songwriter and a producer for Ron Moss' publishing and management company, Honua Music.
-Honua has written for the likes of Justin Bieber, Demi Lovato, Fast and Furious etc. She writes professionally for Vanacore Music, and producers Fontaine Ivory and Shockface.
+Analisa Corral is a songwriter and producer.
+She writes professionally for Vanacore Music, and producers Fontaine Ivory and Shockface.
 Her song, "Who Knew," is featured in the Tyga music video, "Dope," ft.
 Rick Ross.

 Analisa's single, “Itchy Skin," has garnered attention from music blogs such as Indie pop Ups and 24OurMusic, and won her the opportunity through Grammy U’s songwriting contest to have her song critiqued by notable pop artist, Mike Posner.
 She is currently working on her EP, "Sugar Pills," which focuses on topics of mental health with an indie pop and spacey electric guitar production.

-She is currently working on her EP, "Sugar Pills," which focuses on topics of mental health with an indie pop and spacey electric guitar production.
+She is currently working on her album, "Sugar Pills," which focuses on topics of mental health with an indie pop and spacey electric guitar production.

 Analisa has performed her original material in prominent venues such as,The Hotel Cafe, The Mint, Genghis Cohen, and The Republic of Pie.
 She promoted her music on radio stations such as K Monster Rock with Alan K, Lore, and Sam in the Morning with Tory.